arbaazmir-1/after-school/README.md

 ## AUTHOR OF THE PROJECT: ABDULLAH IBN SHAHIN

-## STUDENT ID: I20018647

 # HOW TO RUN THE PROJECT

-> PLEASE NOTE THAT THE NODE MODULE HAS BEEN ADDED INTO THE PROJECT MEANING YOU DON'T HAVE TO INSTALL ANY OF IT.

 ## To get started download the following if you don't have it installed in your computer: